Morrissey: 2010–2019: Further studio albums and literary work

-2 more albums and Bonfire of Teenagers: 2020–Present
+2020–present: I Am Not a Dog on a Chain, and subsequent as-yet-unreleased albums

-Morrissey released an 11-track album I Am Not a Dog on a Chain in late March 2020.
+Morrissey released an 11-track album, I Am Not a Dog on a Chain, in March 2020.
 The lead single, "Bobby, Don't You Think They Know?" featuring Motown soul singer Thelma Houston, was also made available on streaming sites.

-In November 2020, Morrissey's deal with BMG expired and was not renewed.
+In November 2020 Morrissey's deal with BMG expired and was not renewed.
 Morrissey completed a Las Vegas residency in July 2022 titled "Viva Moz Vegas" for the second year in a row.
-He has announced a UK tour and an Irish concert for September.
+He completed tour dates in the UK and Ireland.

-On 29 October 2022, it was announced that Morrissey would be releasing his fourteenth solo album Bonfire of Teenagers in February 2023 on Capitol Records in the US, although he did not sign with a label for a UK release.
-The album has eleven songs produced by Andrew Watt, and features Red Hot Chili Peppers alumn Josh Klinghoffer, Chad Smith, and Flea, with additional backing vocals from Miley Cyrus and Iggy Pop.
+The initial plan to release his fourteenth solo album Bonfire of Teenagers in 2023 on Capitol Records in the US, although he did not sign with a label for a UK release, was scrapped.
+The album has eleven songs produced by Andrew Watt and features the Red Hot Chili Peppers members Chad Smith and Flea alongside their former bandmate Josh Klinghoffer.
+Guests also included the singers Miley Cyrus and Iggy Pop, who contributed backing vocals.
 In addition, Capitol planned to re-issue several of Morrissey's albums released between 1995 and 2014, with the exception of Maladjusted.
-However, on 15 November, it was announced that Bonfire of Teenagers was no longer scheduled to release in February, with Morrissey stating that the fate of the album was exclusively in the hands of the label.
+On 15 November it was announced that Bonfire of Teenagers was no longer scheduled to release in February, with Morrissey saying that the fate of the album was exclusively in the hands of the label.

-On 25 November 2022, the album's lead single, "Rebels Without Applause", was released by Capitol Records worldwide.
-On December 23 and 24, Morrissey announced that he had voluntarily parted ways with his current management companies, Maverick and Quest, withdrew any association with Capitol Records, and revealed that Cyrus requested to have her vocals removed from the album, which still remains under the control of Capitol and would no longer be releasing it.
-He later confirmed in February 2023 that Capitol, while still maintaining control of the album, will not release Bonfire of Teenagers; he also suggested that the album had been "sabotaged" by Capitol.
+On 25 November 2022 the album's lead single, "Rebels Without Applause", was released by Capitol Records worldwide.
+On 23 and 24 December Morrissey announced that he had voluntarily parted ways with his current management companies, Maverick and Quest, withdrew any association with Capitol Records, and revealed that Cyrus requested to have her vocals removed from the album, which still remains under the control of Capitol and would no longer be releasing it.
+He later confirmed in February 2023 that Capitol, while still maintaining control of the album, would not release Bonfire of Teenagers; he also suggested that the album had been "sabotaged" by Capitol.
+In April 2024, Morrissey announced that he had regained the rights to Bonfire of Teenagers and the 2014 album World Peace Is None of Your Business which was also distributed through Capitol.
+Despite subsequently shopping the album to other labels, Bonfire of Teenagers currently remains unreleased.

-On 8 December 2022, Morrissey announced that in January and February 2023, he would record a new album, titled Without Music the World Dies.
-On 20 February 2023, he announced the album had been completed and unveiled its tracklist, before offering the album to any record labels or private investors who would be willing to distribute it.